 2. All those treasures of Pompeii?
 They are in the National Archaeological Museum…in Naples

 There are very few frescoes and sculptures, mosaics and everyday items that survived the destruction of Mt.
-Vesuvius is still in place.
+Vesuvius are still in place.
 They are instead in Naples.
-The archaeological museum of the city is one of the most important in Italy, if it’s not the entire world.
+The archaeological museum of the city is one of the most important in Italy if it’s not the entire world.
 It houses a wide range of ancient treasures, including the Farnese Bull and Artemis of Ephesus, as well as dozens of remarkable frescoes.
 The Gabinetto Segreto might be open if you are lucky (it has been closed for many years).
 However, this doesn’t mean that Pompeii should be missed.
-Our complete guide to Pompeii.

 3. Naples is home to an underground city.